-Defence cooperation between Estonia and France has increased remarkably in recent years.
+Defence cooperation between Estonia and France has grown remarkably in recent years.
 The two countries cooperate closely both bilaterally and multilaterally.
-Bilateral cooperation is based on the intergovernmental defence cooperation treaty made between Estonia and France in 2011.
+Bilateral cooperation is based on the intergovernmental defence cooperation agreement that was signed between Estonia and France in 2011.
 Multilateral cooperation mostly takes place within the scope of the European Union and NATO.
 The main areas of cooperation are international operations and cyber defence.
 It also involves regular security policy consultations.

-France has participated in many projects aimed at helping the Baltic States in the area of defence, such as BALTRON and BALTSEA, and supported French language training in the Estonian Defence Forces.
-France is one of the most important procurement partners to Estonia.
+In previous decades, France has participated in many projects aimed at assisting the Baltic States in the area of defence, such as BALTSEA and BALTRON, and supported French language training in the Estonian Defence Forces.
+France has also provided the Estonian Defence Forces with equipment and there have been successful military procurements between the two countries.
+Regarding the defence industrial projects with French participation, iMUGS (integrated Modular Unmanned Ground System) project led by Estonia, aimed at developing the European standard unmanned ground system and financed in the framework of European Defence Industrial Development Programme is one of the most important ones.

 Bilateral cyber cooperation between the two countries is very close.
-It is based on the technical cooperation agreement for cyber security signed in 2016 in order to strengthen cooperation in the area of cyber security.
-France has entered into similar agreements with just three countries – the US, the UK and now Estonia.
-In addition to this, a framework agreement for mutual cooperation was entered into in 2018 between the Estonian Defence Industry Association and the Pôle d’excellence cyber, which is based in Bretagne, France, to increase cooperation between research institutions and small companies.
+It is based on the technical cooperation agreement for cyber security, signed in 2016, in order to strengthen cooperation in the area of cyber.
+France has entered into similar agreements with just three countries – the U.S., the UK and Estonia.
+In addition to this, a framework agreement for mutual cooperation was entered into in 2018 between the Estonian Defence Industry Association and the Pôle d’excellence cyber (based in Bretagne, France), to increase cooperation between research institutions and small companies.